What are the most popular LLM benchmarks?

 Reasoning is required to provide answers to questions about the supplied pieces of biomedical research.
 The dataset comes with expert-labeled (1k), unlabeled (61.2k), and artificially generated (211.3k) QA instances.

-We’re covering software code generation benchmarks in a separate post in this series.
-Stay tuned for our next post which compares the most widely used benchmarks for LLM code generation.
+We’re covering software code generation benchmarks in a separate post in this series: Comparing LLM benchmarks for software development.

 Math benchmarks